 Property Buying Procedure

-Buying a property in Malta as a foreigner may differ slightly to buying a property by locals and we are here to provide you with all the information and guidance with regards to valuations and market analysis.
+Buying a property in Malta as a Non-EU citizen may differ slightly to buying a property by EU citizens/local and we are here to provide you with all the information and guidance with regards to valuations and market analysis.
 Malta offers a variety of schemes, incentives and financial assistance that make the buying experience a whole lot easier to purchase a property in Malta and Gozo.
 From first time buyers to second home owners and property investors, we have a wide range of alternatives for all.

 Standard payments made during the promise of sale are the 10% deposit of the agreed purchase price and the 1% provisional stamp duty.
 Both payments offset against the final balance due on the final deed.
 Throughout the agreed time period as stipulated on the promise of sale the Notary ensures that all the legal searches and various related verifications are up to date, valid and registered with the competent authorities.